 St Aelred Pilgrim Trail (c) Valerie Mather Heritage Walk from St Stephen’s Lindley

-• Deserted Medieval Villages of East Yorkshire – exploring churches in Wharram Percy, Cowlam, Cottam and Langtoft.
+- Deserted Medieval Villages of East Yorkshire – exploring churches in Wharram Percy, Cowlam, Cottam and Langtoft.

 More details of the route, map and driving instructions can be found here:

-• Fountains Ways – Ancient Paths for Modern Pilgrims
+- Fountains Ways – Ancient Paths for Modern Pilgrims

-The Abbots’ Way , part of the Fountains Ways walks, aims to get people out walking in the glorious Nidderdale area, visiting four beautiful rural churches located in the Fountains Benefice – including William Burges’ famous St Mary’s, Studley Royal, by Fountains Abbey – and enjoying good local hospitality.
+The Abbots’ Way’ , part of the Fountains Ways walks, aims to get people out walking in the glorious Nidderdale area, visiting four beautiful rural churches located in the Fountains Benefice – including William Burges’ famous St Mary’s, Studley Royal, by Fountains Abbey – and enjoying good local hospitality.
 Starting and finishing at Sawley, nr Ripon this 9 mile route takes in St Michael and All Angels, St Mary’s Studley Royal, St Cuthbert and St Oswald, Winksley and St Lawrence, Aldfield.

 Full details of the route can be found below:

-• Sykes Trail churches
+- Sykes Trail churches

-This year we are promoting some of the churches in the East Riding featured in the Sykes Churches (Northern Trail).
+We are promoting some of the churches in the East Riding featured in the Sykes Churches (Northern Trail).

 Sir Tatton Sykes, 5th baronet (1826-1913) of Sledmere succeeded to his 36,000 acre estate in the East Riding of Yorkshire in 1863.
 He continued the work of his father, the 4th baronet, who had begun to restore the churches of the Yorkshire Wolds.
 Between 1866 and his death in 1913, Tatton Sykes restored 17 rural churches, working with some of the leading church architects, including G.E.
 Street, Temple Moore and C. Hodgson Fowler and ecclesiastical artists of the day.